Xiaomi Mi M365

 |Excellent 12-month warranty|

 * Based on our performance tests which may differ from the manufacturer’s claims.

 Our content is independent, but buying through our links may earn us a commission.

 Mi M365 Summary

 The Xiaomi Mi M365 has reigned supreme as the best electric scooter in the world since it hit the market in 2016.
 Winning a Red Dot award a year later, the M365 has historical importance, as it is the workhorse scooter selected by sharing companies to sprinkle throughout metropolitan cities around the world.
-For that reason, more people have experienced their first ride on a M365 than most other scooters, and find the ride familiar and comfortable.
+For that reason, more people have experienced their first ride on a M365 than most other scooters and find it familiar and comfortable.

-Overall, the Xiaomi Mi M365 is a fantastic entry-level, lightweight scooter, and pound for pound still one of the best under $600 (when it’s that price).
+Overall, the Xiaomi Mi M365 is a fantastic entry-level, lightweight scooter, and pound for pound still one of the best.

 Xiaomi Mi M365 Review

 Results below are based on our independent performance testing and not data provided by the manufacturer.